 Your workplace injury attorney in San Diego can advise you on whether you need to pursue a third-party claim.
 This type of personal injury claim often results in higher compensation because it includes pain and suffering.

 The House of Workers’ Compensation offers a free initial consultation to discuss your workers’ comp claim.
 They can help, even if the insurance company already denied your claim.
 If they fail to get you a recovery, you pay nothing.
 Contact our San Diego workers comp law firm today even if you have already missed the deadline for filing a claim.
 We offer professional, specialized representation for workers’ compensation clients at a lower fee than most of their competitors.

-Looking for the best local “workers’ comp lawyer near me” in San Diego?
-Some of the locations our San Diego workplace injury lawyers serve include: Chula Vista, Oceanside, Carlsbad, Coronado, Escondido, El Cajon, Poway, Del Mar, Encinitas, San Marcos, La Mesa, Vista, National City, Julian, Santee, Imperial Beach, Lemon Grove, Spring Valley, Solana Beach, Fallbrook, Bonita, Lakeside and more.
+Some of the locations our law firm serves include: Chula Vista, Oceanside, Carlsbad, Coronado, Escondido, El Cajon, Poway, Del Mar, Encinitas, San Marcos, La Mesa, Vista, National City, Julian, Santee, Imperial Beach, Lemon Grove, Spring Valley, Solana Beach, Fallbrook, Bonita, Lakeside and more.